 What is the Closest Major Airport to Cape Cod?

 I’ve already mentioned the two airports located on Cape Cod, but the closest major airports would be Boston, MA and Providence, RI.
-From those two airports, you can easily rent a car, and then drive to the Cape.
+From those two airports, you can rent a car, and then drive to the Cape.

 The drive from Boston Airport is about an hour (not factoring in any traffic), and the drive from Providence Airport is about 1 hour and 15 minutes (again, not factoring in any traffic).